 Shopping, eating, maybe enjoying a cocktail or two — it’s all right at your fingertips in Brooklyn.

 Two outdoor events, the Brooklyn Flea and Smorgasburg, have been mainstays of New York City’s hippest borough for well over a decade.
-The Brooklyn Flea, where artists, artisans and vintage curators sell their wares under the archway of the Brooklyn Bridge, launched first in 2008, followed by the food truck festival Smorgasburg a few years later.
+The Brooklyn Flea, where artists, artisans and vintage curators sell their wares under the archway of the Manhattan Bridge, launched first in 2008, followed by the food stand festival Smorgasburg a few years later.
 Both were founded by Eric Demby, a former speechwriter for onetime Brooklyn Borough President Marty Markowitz, and his partner Jonathan Butler, founder of the Brooklyn real estate blog Brownstoner.

 "We knew each other and teamed up in October of 2007 with an idea to have a flea market in Brooklyn when a lot of the markets in the city were closing and becoming new construction," says Demby.
 The Flea, as it’s known, quickly became a hot spot and a media darling; it even got a shoutout from Martha Stewart on her blog.
 "It helped to define the Brooklyn aesthetic of the hipster with a beard buying granola and handmade chocolate," Demby says.